PlatanoV3rde/pixel-task-types-fork-java11/README.md

 **Note**: Certain combinations can make a task impossible to complete.
-For example, setting `species` to `Pikachu` and `legendary_only` to `true` creates an invalid task, as Pikachu is not a legendary Pok├®mon and thus the progression criteria can never be met.
+For example, setting `species` to `Pikachu` and `legendary_only` to `true` creates an invalid task, as Pikachu is not a legendary Pokémon and thus the progression criteria can never be met.

 #### Required